 Hillard S. Kaplan

-Hillard S. Kaplan is a professor at Chapman University.
+Hillard S. Kaplan is professor of health economics and anthropology at Chapman University.
 He examines the evolution of the human life course.
 His work has at various times focused on food sharing, fertility decisions, parental investment, sex roles, subsistence behavior, intelligence, and the life span.
 His empirical work draws on fieldwork with a number of populations including the Ache (Paraguay), Mashco-Piro (Peru), Yora/Yaminahua (Peru), Machiguenga (Peru), and Xhosa (South Africa).
 Past work on fertility and parental investment has also drawn on data collected from men living in Albuquerque, New Mexico.
 He currently directs the Tsimane Health and Life History Project with Michael Gurven (UC Santa Barbara).
 Dr. Kaplan has a B.A. from McGill University, an M.A. in communications from the University of Pennsylvania, an M.A. in anthropology from Columbia University, and a Ph.D. from the University of Utah.